Plastic vs Glass Lenses: Which Offers Better Safety?

 So for safety glasses, the only real option is plastic.
 Safety glasses should be capable of deflecting debris like metal, rocks, and woodchips.
 Glass isn’t up for the job, but shatter-proof plastic is specifically made to block foreign objects and keep your eyes safe.

 Remember: If your safety glasses have glass lenses, you’re not protected.
 Only wear safety glasses with plastic lenses built by certified, reliable manufacturers — like Ocusafe.
 All our safety glasses feature ANSI-approved plastic lenses for optimal protection.
+For a deeper understanding of why impact-resistant lenses are a better choice and how they work, be sure to read our blog on The Science Behind Impact-Resistant Lenses.

 Order Prescription Safety Glasses from Ocusafe™